aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS to SWF on Android via Java" h2="Transform XPS to SWF within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to SWF?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft for printing and viewing documents.
+It is a fixed-layout document format that preserves document formatting and enables file sharing.
+SWF (Small Web Format) is a vector-based file format used for multimedia, vector graphics, and ActionScript.
+It is an Adobe Flash file format used for displaying animated vector graphics on the web.
+Converting XPS to SWF is beneficial for web developers as it allows them to create interactive web content.

+<h2>How Aspose.Total Helps for XPS to SWF Conversion?</h2>

+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to create, edit, and convert various file formats within their Android applications.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+It also includes APIs for manipulating XPS and SWF files.
+By using Aspose.Total for Android via Java, developers can easily integrate XPS to SWF conversion feature inside their Android applications.

-You can integrate XPS to SWF conversion feature inside your Android applications by using two simple steps.
-In the first step you can export XPS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to SWF.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+The process of converting XPS to SWF involves two simple steps.
+In the first step, developers can export XPS to PPTX by using Aspose.PDF for Android via Java.
+After that, they can convert PPTX to SWF by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.
+This makes it easier for developers to integrate XPS to SWF conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}